Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 2. Marketers, without counting all clicks, will not be able to cross-check with the affiliate network the exact number of conversions, and as a result, may not get their due payment.

 3. Affiliate networks must understand how much money to ask from the advertiser, how much to pay the affiliate marketer, and what commission to withhold.
 That’s why all platforms give each user click a unique identifier.
-In other words, each click has its unique value.
+In other words, each click has its unique conversion value.

 Thanks to Backlinks, no traffic that doesn’t correspond to the tested offer by any parameter is lost.
 Your traffic doesn’t go back to the traffic source back but instead distributes between the best-matching offers.

 And you don’t necessarily need to handpick these offers or use multiple links.
-Everything can be done within a working campaign by creating just one Backlink.
+Everything can be done within a working advertising campaign by creating just one Backlink.
 Using Backlink allows you to get maximum income and significantly save precious time.

 Within a campaign, some traffic may not suit the offer: wrong GEO, wrong operator, wrong device type, any limits set by the advertiser.